How should I budget for Spain, and how much money should I take initially?

 Credit Card or Cash?

-We suggest brining at least 50€ in cash (you can order foreign bank notes at your local bank branch) for small expenses when you first land, such as transportation from the airport, a bite to eat or even cash for a SIM card.
-Spain may be a first-world country, but outside of Madrid, cash, or efectivo, is the preferred method of payment.
+We suggest bringing at least 50€ in cash (you can order foreign bank notes at your local bank branch) for small expenses when you first land, such as transportation from the airport, a bite to eat or even cash for a SIM card.
+Spain may be a first-world country, but outside of large urban areas, cash, or efectivo, is the preferred method of payment.

 Speaking of cards…